markus-hinsche/cloudformation-docker-provisioning/README.md

 `<STACK_NAME>` refers to your desired CloudFormation stack name.
 `<CLOUDFORMATION_TEMPLATE>` is the path to your CloudFormation template.

-To source the docker environment variables in your shell, run:
+After that, to source the docker environment variables in your shell, run:

     eval $(src/env.sh <STACK_NAME>)